 Special thanks to Skip Bonnell and Kristi Diaz, descendants of Bessie Merriam Nelsen, for providing me with documents and information about the original Lady of the Lake.

-Learn more about the histories of Nelsen Boat Line and the Waupaca Chain o’ Lakes by reading The Waupaca Chain o’ Lakes by Zachary Bishop that will be released on June 15, 2020.
+Learn more about the Waupaca Chain o’ Lakes’ history of tourism by reading The Waupaca Chain o’ Lakes by Zachary Bishop that is available now!
 See the Publications page for more information.